USM4/ft_transcendence/README.md

 ![alt text](16new.png)

->User starts by logging in using a login form implemented with React
+> -> User starts by logging in using a login form implemented with React
->This causes the React code to send the username and the password to the server address /api/login as an HTTP POST request.
+> -> This causes the React code to send the username and the password to the server address /api/login as an HTTP POST request.
->If the username and the password are correct, the server generates a token that somehow identifies the logged-in user.
+> -> If the username and the password are correct, the server generates a token that somehow identifies the logged-in user.
->The backend responds with a status code indicating the operation was successful and returns the token with the response.
+> -> The backend responds with a status code indicating the operation was successful and returns the token with the response.
->The browser saves the token, for example to the state of a React application.
+> -> The browser saves the token, for example to the state of a React application.
->When the user creates a new note (or does some other operation requiring identification), the React code sends the token to the server with the request.
+> -> When the user creates a new note (or does some other operation requiring identification), the React code sends the token to the server with the request.
->The server uses the token to identify the user
+> -> The server uses the token to identify the user